Simon994/Simon994/README.md

 ### Hi! 👋

-I'm a junior developer, currently based in the UK.
+I'm a budding new developer, currently based in the UK.

 After several years in scientific research and editing - where I collaborated with software engineers, data scientists, UX designers, chemists, and physicists - I decided to pivot my career to development.